 The budget estimated for the City of Dreams project is based on preliminary projections and budgets, conceptual design documents and schedule estimates that we have prepared with the assistance of our architects and contractors and are subject to change as the plans and design documents are finalized.
 The current estimated cost of the City of Dreams project including the casino, the Hard Rock hotel, the Crown Towers hotel, the Grand Hyatt twintower hotel, the purpose-built wet stage performance theatre, retail space, together with the food and beverage outlets is approximately US\$2.1 billion, consisting primarily of construction costs, design and construction fees, but excluding the cost of land.
 The additional budgeted cost of the apartment hotel complex planned for development at City of Dreams is approximately US\$330 million, excluding the cost of land.
-We have currently budgeted approximately US\$750 million for the total project costs of the Macau Peninsula project, consisting primarily of land and construction costs, land premium costs, design and consultation fees, but this budget is based on preliminary estimates and conceptual designs.
-We expect to revise our estimated project costs as we firm up our design plans and hire architects and contractors for this project.
+We have currently budgeted approximately US\$750 million for the total project costs of the Macau Peninsula project, consisting primarily of land and construction costs, land premium as we firm up our design plans and hire architects and contractors for this project.
 In addition, we cannot provide you any assurances that we will be successful in completing the acquisition of the Macau Peninsula site, given the conditions that are beyond our control.